tediumm/Toxic_Comm_BERT_Network/README.md

 ## 5. Conclusion

-In this project, we propose to develop an NLP model to detect toxic language in online comments using a combination of the lexical coherence graph modeling technique and the stacking
+In this project, we propose to develop an NLP model to detect toxic language in online comments using a combination of the lexical coherence graph modeling technique and the stacking based efficient method.
+We will use the Jigsaw Unintended Bias in Toxicity Classification dataset to train and evaluate our model, and we expect to achieve high accuracy in detecting toxic language in online comments.
+Our model will be useful for content moderators and online community managers, who can use it to automatically flag toxic comments for removal.
+In addition, our model will provide insights into the patterns of language used in toxic comments, which can be useful for understanding and addressing toxic behavior in online communication.

+## 6. References

+- Jigsaw Unintended Bias in Toxicity Classification.
+[Online].
+Available: https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data.
+[Accessed: Apr.
+30, 2023].
+- Mesgar M., Strube M. Lexical coherence graph modeling using word embeddings //Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies. – 2016. – С. 1414-1423.
+- Oikawa Y., Nakayama Y., Murakami K. A Stacking-based Efficient Method for Toxic Language Detection on Live Streaming Chat //Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing: Industry Track. – 2022. – С. 571-578.
+- Rossi E. et al. Temporal graph networks for deep learning on dynamic graphs //arXiv preprint arXiv:2006.10637. – 2020.

+## 7. Appendices

+This section is intentionally left blank.

 ## Data
 https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data